Eva Madarang

 Eva Silva Madarang (born September 13, 1997) is a footballer who plays as a right back.
-Born in the United States, she represents the Philippines women's national team.
+Born in the United States, she represents the Philippines at international level.

 College career

 In college soccer, Madarang played for Moorpark College.
 In 2016, she was named the team's MVP.
 In January 2017, she was among the players who were named into the All-Western State Conference North Division first team after leading her team to a Western State North Championships.
 She also a two time honoree of the 100% Hustle Award.
 Starting September 2017, she played for the Rogers State University in NCAA Division II.

 Club career

 Doncaster Rovers Belles

 Madarang signed for Doncaster Rovers Belles in September 2019, with the two-time national champions languishing in the FA Women's National League Division One Midlands.
 The league's 2019–20 season was cancelled due to the COVID-19 pandemic.

 Roma CF

 In 2020, Madarang was signed for Roma Calcio Femminile (Roma C.F.), a A.S.
 Roma affiliate, of the Italian Serie B.